Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 1. Gonococcal cervicitis

-2. It should be noted that this disease can be caused not only by gonococcus, its development can also be provoked by chlamydia and other pathogenic bacteria.
+2. It should be noted that this disease can be caused not only by gonococcus; its development can also be provoked by chlamydia and other pathogenic bacteria.

 3. Gonococcal vaginitis.

 4. If a woman has this disease, then any examination will bring her a lot of discomfort.
-This is due to the extreme swelling of the vaginal mucosa and the presence of copious purulent discharge.
+This is due to extreme swelling of the vaginal mucosa and the presence of copious purulent discharge.

 5. Anorectal gonorrhea